pooyavahidi/content/math/vectors_and_matrices.md

 $$A = \begin{bmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \end{bmatrix} \quad \Rightarrow \quad A^\top = \begin{bmatrix} 1 & 4 \\ 2 & 5 \\ 3 & 6 \end{bmatrix}$$

-### Matrix Multiplication
+## Matrix Multiplication (Dot Product)
 Matrix multiplication two matrices $A$ and $B$ is defined as dot product of **rows** of first matrix and **columns** of the second matrix.

+This is different from element-wise multiplication which is performed on corresponding elements of the two matrices.

-So, the requirement is that the number of columns of the first matrix must be equal to the number of rows of the second matrix.
+The requirement is that the number of columns of the first matrix must be equal to the number of rows of the second matrix.
 Because the dot product of two vectors is only defined when the two vectors have the same size.

 If $A$ is of size $m \times n$ and $B$ is of size $n \times p$: